 It will look sort of raw on the top still, and that’s ideal.
 Flip the pizza over:

-That more “raw” side from before will now brown perfectly on the bottom, and the cheese on top should be melted with another 5 minutes in the oven:
+You will notice that the more “raw” side from before will now brown perfectly on the bottom, and the cheese on top should be melted with another 5 minutes in the oven:

-Fathead Pizza Crust
+Fathead Pizza Dough

 - 1.5 cups part-skim shredded mozzarella cheese (168g by weight)